2sherpas/2sherpas.github.io/_posts/2020-03-15-quarkus-supersonic-java.md

 {:refdef: style="text-align: center;"}
 ![quarkus-1]({{site.url}}/{{site.baseurl}}img/post-assets/quarkus-1.jpg)
 {: refdef}
 <br>
+But hold on, Quarkus comes to the rescue...

 ## Quarkus - Supersonic Subatomic Java!
 <br>
 What does it means?
 Quarkus has been designed thinking in serverless, containers and cloud based environments and this is it presentation letter: